Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Graph Clustering Pipeline

 \subsubsection{Node-level embedding proximity}

 Another way of defining node proximity is through the construction of node embeddings.
 This approach can be used both in the case of connectivity-based clustering, as well as role-based clustering.

-An example study utilizing node-level embedding approach for connectivity-based clustering is \citet{zhou2003distance}, who construct a node embedding via the mean first passage time of a random walker on the graph.
-Moreover, \citet{Pecora_Kaltwasser_Spelta_2016} apply a connectivity-based clustering on EMID data via a non-negative matrix factorization of the input graph.
+An example study utilizing a node-level embedding approach for connectivity-based clustering is \citet{zhou2003distance}, who construct a node embedding via the mean first passage time of a random walker on the graph.
+Moreover, \citet{Pecora_Kaltwasser_Spelta_2016} apply a connectivity-based clustering on e-MID data via a non-negative matrix factorization of the input graph.

 Studies utilizing a node-level embedding for role-based clustering approach include \citet{henderson2012rolx}, who construct node embeddings using so-called neighborhood and recursive features, explicitly modeling a role-based clustering approach.
 Additionally, \citet{ribeiro2017struc2vec} propose struc2vec, a framework specifically designed to capture structural identity by constructing a multilayer graph that encodes structural similarity, independent of node proximity. \citet{grover2016node2vec} aim to mix both connectivity-based and role-based clustering, through learning feature representations for nodes by simulating biased random walks to capture both local and global network structures.